shopware/docs/guides/plugins/plugins/framework/message-queue/add-message-handler.md

 ## Next steps

 Now that you know how to add a message handler and configure a bus for it, you may want to add a custom middleware for your bus.
-To do this, head over to our [Add middleware](https://github.com/shopware/docs/tree/05346e0536e104217e604215cbef11f2e10a5162/guides/plugins/plugins/framework/message-queue/add-middleware.md) guide.
+To do this, head over to our "Add middleware" guide:

+{% page-ref page="add-middleware.md" %}